RedPitaya/Documentation/appsFeatures/examples/generation/genRF-7-sweep.rst

 Description
 =============

-This example shows how to program Red Pitaya to generate a sweep signal from 100 Hz to 100 kHz.
+This example shows how to program Red Pitaya to generate a sweep signal from 1 kHz to 100 kHz.
 Voltage and frequency ranges depend on the Red Pitaya model.

 Required hardware